rokopt/spec/src/architecture/namada/masp/ledger-integration.md

 # Shielded Transaction Specification
 ## Transaction Format
-Shielded transactions are implemented as an extension to transparent transactions:
+Shielded transactions are implemented as an optional extension to transparent transactions:
 ```
 /// A simple bilateral token transfer
 #[derive(..., BorshSerialize, BorshDeserialize, ...)]